VisionOfEmpire97/suiviProjetHekzamGUI/typ sources/Documentation Technique.typ

 ===== CopyInfo
 `CopyInfo` is used to describe a paper and gather every page contained in it.
 A paper is composed of a name, a map associating a page name to its corresponding `PageInfo` object, the number of the copy, a boolean that indicates whether the paper is specified in a JSON file among those selected by the user, a boolean that informs on whether the paper is among the scan files selected by the user, and the number of pages contained in the paper.

-An ordered map is used for the same reasons stated in *ExamInfo* except this time, an *array* would need to be initialised with the correct value and this approach would be valid assuming the JSON file specifying every page contained in a paper is correct.
+An ordered map is used for the same reasons stated in *ExamInfo* except this time, an *array* would need to be initialized with the correct value and this approach would be valid assuming the JSON file specifying every page contained in a paper is correct.
 If the JSON file lacks information about a page, then the page could never be added to the paper because the index would be out of range.
 A *vector* could fix this problem by expanding its size every time this happens but this would not be as efficient as directly using a map.
 ===== PageInfo
-The class `PageInfo` categorises an exam page by its name, file path, number, two booleans that serve the same purpose as the ones described in *CopyInfo* but that imply the presence of a page instead, a map associating every field contained in the page with their names and the number of fields contained in the page.
+The class `PageInfo` categorizes an exam page by its name, file path, number, two booleans that serve the same purpose as the ones described in *CopyInfo* but that imply the presence of a page instead, a map associating every field contained in the page with their names and the number of fields contained in the page.
 The private methods are used to facilitate the manipulation of a page directly from `CopyInfo` or `ExamInfo`.

 ==== FieldInfo
 The class `FieldInfo` represents every field contained in a page.
 Each field can either be checked/unchecked or contain a value written by a student.
 The structure classifies a field by its *name*, *checked* status, *value* and *syntax* value that represents the programs certainty of the interpreted value in the field.
 The rest of the class is constituted of getters and setters for the previously listed values.